-Loading application configuration data by use of the diskette drive is usually used as fast solution to pass data to the application, that cannot be entered somewhere else (e.g. over the visualization software or the Profibus).
+Loading application configuration data by use of an USB flash drive is usually used as fast solution to pass data to the application, that cannot be entered somewhere else (e.g. over the visualization software or the Profibus).

 An example is setting the Profibus station address of the D500, if no operating station is attached to the system and the operation is made completely by Profibus.
 In this case, the station address must be set, before data can be passed over the Profibus.
-The user can write the address into file <target_name>par.txt, which can be loaded by use of the floppy disk drive.
+The user can write the address into file <target_name>par.txt, copy the file on an USB flash drive, and thereafter load it into the system.